apify/apify-docs/sources/academy/tutorials/apify_scrapers/cheerio_scraper.md

 You should have a table of all the Actor's details in front of you.
 If you do, great job!
 You've successfully scraped Apify Store.
 And if not, no worries, go through the code examples again, it's probably just a typo.

 > There's an important caveat.
-The way we implemented pagination here is in no way a generic system that you can easily use with other websites.
+The way we implemented pagination here is in no way a generic system that you can use with other websites.
 Cheerio is fast (and that means it's cheap), but it's not easy.
 Sometimes there's just no way to get all results with Cheerio only and other times it takes hours of research.
 Keep this in mind when choosing the right scraper for your job.
 But don't get discouraged.
 Often times, the only thing you will ever need is to